We're an affiliate

 This will pick up the sensor more effectively.

-You can then place your cadence sensor on the back wheel and with 1 spin of the wheel it will be more than enough to wake it up.
+You can then place your cadence sensor on the back wheel and one or more pushes of the wheel it will be more than enough to wake it up.

 Next, move over to your computer and click ‘search’.
 It will pick up the ANT+ and cadence sensor straight away.